danchoi/soywiki/README.markdown

 Test your installation by typing `soywiki -h`.
 You should see SoyWiki's help.

-If you run into any PATH errors, try the following: Install the RVM Version Manager, then install Ruby 1.9.2 through RVM, and then run `gem install soywiki`.
+If you run into any PATH errors, try the following: Install the RVM Version Manager, then install a recent version of ruby through RVM, and run `gem install soywiki`.
 This should solve any installation issues.

 If you ever want to uninstall SoyWiki from your system, execute this command: